LambdaTest/Capybara-HyperExecute-Sample/README.md

 ### Test Execution

 The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *hypertest_matrix.yaml*).
-Run the following command on the terminal to trigger the tests in Python files on the HyperExecute grid.
+Run the following command on the terminal to trigger the tests in Ruby feature files on the HyperExecute grid.
 The *--download-artifacts* option is used to inform HyperExecute to download the artefacts for the job.

 ```bash
 ./concierge --config --verbose -i .hypertest_matrix.yaml